Kingsley Keke

-Kingsley-Collins Ezenna Keke (born September 26, 1996) is an American football defensive tackle who is a free agent.
-He played college football at Texas A&M, and was selected by the Green Bay Packers in the fifth round of the 2019 NFL Draft.
+Kingsley-Collins Ezenna Keke (born September 26, 1996) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Texas A&M Aggies, and was selected by the Green Bay Packers in the fifth round of the 2019 NFL draft.

-High school career
+Early life

-Kingsley Keke played football and basketball at George Ranch High School in Richmond, Texas.
+Kingsley-Collins Ezenna Keke played football and basketball at George Ranch High School in Richmond, Texas.
 As a senior, Keke made sixty tackles, ten tackles for loss, five sacks, blocked a pair of kicks, and was a finalist for the Greater Houston Rotary Lombardi Award.

 College career

 Keke played at Texas A&M from 2015 to 2018.
-In his career at Texas A&M, he recorded one hundred fifty total tackles, twenty-one tackles for loss, and twelve sacks.
+In his career at Texas A&M, he recorded one hundred fifty total tackles, 21 tackles for loss, and 12 sacks.

 Professional career

 Green Bay Packers

-Keke was drafted by the Green Bay Packers in the fifth round, 150th overall, in the 2019 NFL Draft.
+Keke was selected by the Green Bay Packers in the fifth round, 150th overall, in the 2019 NFL draft.
 On May 3, 2019, he signed his rookie contract with the Packers.

 In Week 3 of the 2020 season against the New Orleans Saints, Keke recorded his first two career sacks on Drew Brees during the 37–30 win.
 In Week 13 against the Philadelphia Eagles, he sacked Carson Wentz twice and had four total tackles (two for loss) during the 30–16 win.